Skip to main content

 anodizer tag --crate my-crate

-When version_sync.enabled: true is set per-crate, the tag command also updates that crate's Cargo.toml version (and any intra-workspace path + version dependency specs that reference it), commits the change with [skip ci], and tags that commit so cargo publish reads the right version.
+When version_sync.enabled: true is set per-crate, the tag command also updates that crate's Cargo.toml version (and any intra-workspace path + version dependency specs that reference it), commits the change, and tags that commit so cargo publish reads the right version.

 GitHub Actions: single-crate repo